SeanEricGrinter/portfolio/Moo/README.txt

 Now that I can actually code and debug I am having fun.
 I might finish up this plugin and then mock up some CSS for the website.
 I think making the entire website will ruin my weekend.

 I need to remember for next time that I looking to figure out how to add/render new elements to the WP editor using React.
 Sounds easy.

+Step 4:

+I am going to figure out how to use React today.
+I will also take a deeper look into how to use themes, as it may be a good idea to change the base of my html from the theme.

+Ok that is definitely not that easy.
+Will probably need to take an actual course and more deeply understand how the whole pipeline of WP works before I go ahead and make a more educated decision about that.

+The job description on mentions jQuery, and I know jQuery.
+I will use jQuery for now and get the editor to appear as I would like.

+Might be worth adding a settings page that allows me to control some aspects of the Typer Text animations.

+I should also research what the view.js is actually used for.
+Is this what is seen on the client side?
+How do I pass the data to the view.js?

+Sometimes it's good to re-read documentation, and by sometimes I mean like once a day.
+Edit can set the attributes, and uses React to update how it looks.
+Save uses the attributes to generate some HTML.
+View renders the HTML(citation needed).
+This makes more sense to me.

+I have strayed from the path and attempted to render with React despite knowing that this would be unlikely given the short timeframe.
+I have been reminded that
+I should stay in my lane.
+Back to jQuery for now.

+Ok doing this with jQuery feels disgusting, but I do have this working.
+Some points:
+- I don't think this should be done with jQuery, it should be done with React
+- There needs to be a better way for me to pass information within the JS, rather than reading data from DOM element attributes

+I can put that aside for now however, and move on to seeing if I can pass this data from the Edit to the Save to the View

+Ok double take again.
+It really does seem like React + PHP is the way forwards here.
+It seems like I would need to use PHP to store any user entered data anyway, and the blocks are set up to use React.
+Makes me wonder where Moo uses jQuery.